vmware-nsx/eval-docs-ids-ips/docs/8-AdvancedAttackandConfiguration.md

 10. Click **Add** to add the selected signatures to th exclusion list for the **Production** profile.
 11. Click **Save** to save the **Production** profile.

+Now that we have tuned our Profile, we will try the failed exploit attempt again, and confirm this time the signatures don't fire.

+12. From the already open console session with  **External VM**, use the already configured **struts2_namespace_ognl** Metastploit module to launch the exploit attempt again.
+    * Type **exploit** to initiate the exploit.
+If you had previously closed Metsploit, then repeat step #1 of this exercise instead to launch the exploit attempt
+13. In NSX Manager, navigate to Security --> East West Security --> Distributed IDS --> Events
+14. Confirm the total number of events or the number of times each **Apache_Struts2** signature fired has not increased.

 ---